 The obvious danger of relying on one SEO tool

 Tool owners don't have access to Google’s algorithm so where is the best knowledge coming from?

 The ‘experts’ create SEO rumours which spread fast and like Chinese whispers they quickly become truths because there are no authority sources to regulate information.
 Do EMD’s still work?
 Is guest posting dead?
 Is DA the new PageRank?
 Are links or content more important?
 So many myths – You decide!

 The tool providers analyse websites using best guesses based on reading patents, analysing connections between sites, content, I.P. addresses and plenty of other factors.
-Because they actually collect data I’d say that their opinions are the most robust we’ve got…
+Because they actually collect data we would say that their opinions are the most robust we’ve got…

 Deciding which metrics are worth adopting is not easy so we’ve gone for a multi-metric approach.
 The challenge is which ones to adopt and how best to use their data.